kahunacohen/real-world-fp/README.md

 Let's do a pretend code-review:

 * The solution is verbose and reads like a detailed step-by-step recipe of how to get from the input to the output.
 Generally the more verbose code is the more likely we've introduced bugs.
 It's a bit hard to read and easy to "get lost in the trees."
-* It mutates variables including `employeeTotal` and `ret` in the base class' `parse` method.
+* It mutates variables including `employeeTotal` and `ret` in the base class' `makeEmployeeSummaryTable` method.
 Not only is this unnecessary, it makes it harder to reason about, and it's bug-bait.
 * It writes to the instance variable, `employeeSummaryTable` in the constructor, which is then referenced in a different method, `report`.
 Writing and reading variables outside a function's scope can make program logic hard to follow.